samyak45/my-old-website/_posts/2016-05-14-laments-of-an-aging-childhood-dreamer.md

 ![Harry Potter Diary Scence](http://samyakchoudhary.com/img/harry-potter-and-the-chamber-of-secrets.gif){: .center-image }

-  my (encouraging) teacher : You are quite bright a student, I am curious to know what do you aspire to do in life?
+  **my (encouraging) teacher** : You are quite bright a student, I am curious to know what do you aspire to do in life?

-  me : I want to build a very intelligent A.I. operating system.
+  **me** : I want to build a very intelligent A.I. operating system.
 One that can adapt according to its user and respond to the user's thoughts.
 One that could be a friend, advisor, and personal assistant at the same time.
 One that can be integrated into our future smart home computing system, security system, our offices, cars and everywhere else we can be.

-  The teacher gives me that patronizing smile, one that I now give to my brother, and asks : That sounds marvelous.
+  **The teacher gives me that patronizing smile**, one that I now give to my brother, **and asks** : That sounds marvelous.
 How do you plan on making this vision a reality ?

-  me (beaming smugly): I plan on getting admission in good engineering college.
+  **me (beaming smugly)** : I plan on getting admission in good engineering college.
 My dad tells me IITs are the best in India.
 There I will study computer science, artificial intelligence, and whatever else will be required and then use the acquired knowledge to make my A.I. agent.

-  my teacher (I now wonder how she was managed to control her laughter) : That sounds like a plan.
+  **my teacher (I now wonder how she was managed to control her laughter)** : That sounds like a plan.
 Good luck!.

 I sly smile comes across my face as I remembered that lost, innocent childhood.